secure-compilation/SECOMP/README.md

 ## Blame proof branch: `ccs-blame`

 This branch contains the blame proof.
-Use `make proof` to replay the proof.
+Use `make depend && make proof` to replay the proof.

 The proof is complete, but some recent changes to the `ccs-main` branch are not yet integrated.